 Keep it simple

-Last but not least, you can give yourself permission to keep it simple.
-If you find a few vegetables and greens that you love and you don’t mind having them all the time, go ahead and do it.
-Some people, like myself, need diversity to stay motivated and happy, some are happy with simpler, fewer ingredients.
-As long as they are healthy and your diet is balanced, give yourself permission to do it, at least to make your life easier at the beginning.
+Last but not least, you can permit yourself to keep it simple.
+If you find a few vegetables and greens that you love and don’t mind having them all the time, go ahead and do it.
+Some people, like myself, need diversity to stay motivated and happy, and some are happy with more straightforward, fewer ingredients.
+As long as they are healthy and your diet is balanced, permit yourself to do it, at least to make your life easier at the beginning.

 8. Always have something ready to grab and go

 A muffin, a biscotti, a fat bomb, a piece of chocolate, a bag of green plantain chips, a mix of nuts, a cracker, a keto brownie, granola, a cookie, nut butters, boiled eggs, olives – all these are items that we should always have around, especially if we know we are easily tempted by food.

 Cakes, fat bombs, biscotti, cookies, and muffins freeze well, so make a bigger batch and have them frozen.
 Have a little compliant snack with you wherever you go.
 This way, you won’t be tempted when out of the house.

 Also, make sure you clean your pantry of all off-limits foods if you know you are easily tempted.
 These are some of my favorite recipes for snacks and compliant sweet treats:

 - Rosemary almond crackers with cranberries and hemp seeds